Smiling friends hugging whilst enjoying time together outsideSmiling friends hugging whilst enjoying time together outside

 Down arrow icon

 Bupa health insurance can sometimes offer quicker diagnosis and faster access to treatment, elective surgeries and specialists compared with the NHS.
-Its Digital GP service provides appointments within 24 hours, while you can contact Bupa directly without a GP referral if you are worried about some medical conditions.
+Its Digital GP service provides appointments within 24 hours, while there is an option to book an in person GP appointment at Bupa Health Centres.
+You can also contact Bupa directly without a GP referral if you are worried about some medical conditions.

 Does Bupa health insurance cover A&E?